 - Mineral Processing Lab

-The Hyperspectral Scanning Unit (HSU) laboratory will offer world-class, high-resolution hyperspectral imaging capabilities in most currently accessible spectral ranges, spanning the Visible Near Infrared to the Longwave Infrared regions.
-The primary focus of the HSU will be to investigate geological materials, but there are no restrictions on the type of material than can be analyzed - from organic samples to industrial materials.
+The Hyperspectral Scanning Unit (HSU) is a mobile laboratory that offers world-class, high-resolution hyperspectral imaging capabilities over most currently accessible EM spectral ranges, spanning the Visible Near Infrared (VNIR) to the Longwave Infrared (LWIR) regions.
+The primary focus of the HSU will be to investigate geological materials, but there are no restrictions on the type of samples that can be analyzed - from organic samples to industrial materials.

-Working in close collaboration with our mining industry partners, the HSU will investigate mineralogical or other physico-chemical variability within geological samples.
+Working in close collaboration with our mining industry partners, the HSU will primarily investigate mineralogical or other physico-chemical variability within geological samples.
 The HSU is designed to quickly scan diamond drill core using a 5 camera system with a scanning speed of a single box (1.5 m long) in under a minute.
 Other sample types, including hand samples, blast hole cuttings, and thin section offcuts can also be scanned and characterized using the HSU system.
-Providing a better understanding of the geology and mineralogy of a mineral deposit will allow our partners to improve mine processes, from initial exploration stages through to final ore-processing and even end-of-mine-life reclamation.
+Providing a better understanding of the geology and mineralogy of a mineral deposit will allow our partners to improve their processes, from initial exploration stages through to final ore-processing and even end-of-mine-life reclamation.

 - Hyperspectral data analysis

 - Characterization of deposit geology (allowing vectoring towards mineralization)

 - Applied research in ore-processing

 The HSU system is currently equipped with five hyperspectral cameras capable of scanning wavelengths within the 400–5000 nm and 8000–12000 nm ranges, an RGB camera, and a 3D profiler.

 |Visible-Near Infrared (VNIR)